-Fellow members of ALLi can claim a discount, as can writer friends on Facebook, but the deal is then that you must contribute one of your own (autographed) books for the bookshelves.
+Fellow members of ALLi can claim a discount, as can writer friends on Facebook and Goodreads, but the deal is then that you must contribute one of your own (autographed) books for the bookshelves.
 There’s wifi, of course, and thanks to the foot-thick walls it’s generally quiet considering it is in the heart of a Spanish town.

 How to book

 Contact me direct, on email@example.com, or if you prefer to go through a website, check it out on Airbnb or HomeAway: I prefer HomeAway, as they pay direct into my Spanish bank account rather than Paypal, but there have been more guests, and therefore more reviews, via Airbnb.